hackaton-ssipf/front/README.md

-# Installing and Running a Basic Template React Repo with npm
+# Installing and Running this repo

-In this tutorial, we'll walk through the steps to install and run a basic template React repository that you've cloned from GitHub.
-We'll be using npm (Node Package Manager) to manage our project's dependencies and scripts.

 ## Prerequisites